AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 limited punishment by employing words to define it that only meant limited duration in contemporaneous literature?
 Josephus used the word *aionios* with its current meaning of limited duration.
-He applies it to the imprisonment of John the Tyrant; to Herod\'s reputation; to the glory acquired by soldiers; to the fame of an army as a \"happy life and *aionian* glory.\" He used the words as do the Scriptures to denote limited duration, but when he would describe endless duration he uses different terms.
+He applies it to the imprisonment of John the Tyrant; to Herod's reputation; to the glory acquired by soldiers; to the fame of an army as a "happy life and *aionian* glory."
+He used the words as do the Scriptures to denote limited duration, but when he would describe endless duration he uses different terms.
 Of the doctrine of the Pharisees he says:

-\"They believe...that wicked spirits are to be kept in an eternal imprisonment (*eirgmon aidion*).
-The Pharisees say all souls are incorruptible, but while those of good men are removed into other bodies those of bad men are subject to eternal punishment\" (*aidios timoria*).
+"They believe...that wicked spirits are to be kept in an eternal imprisonment (*eirgmon aidion*).
+The Pharisees say all souls are incorruptible, but while those of good men are removed into other bodies those of bad men are subject to eternal punishment" (*aidios timoria*).
-Elsewhere he says that the Essenes, \"allot to bad souls a dark, tempestuous place, full of never-ceasing torment (*timoria adialeipton*), where they suffer a deathless torment\" (*athanaton timorion*). *Aidion* and *Athanaton* are his favorite terms for duration, and *timoria* (torment) for punishment.
+Elsewhere he says that the Essenes, "allot to bad souls a dark, tempestuous place, full of never-ceasing torment (*timoria adialeipton*), where they suffer a deathless torment" (*athanaton timorion*). *Aidion* and *Athanaton* are his favorite terms for duration, and *timoria* (torment) for punishment.